sofiaguglielmini/gene_expression_network/README.md

 bridging genes may facilitate communication between different biological processes.

-Genes with high node strength are considered hub genes, while genes with high bridge centrality connect different gene groups.
+Genes with high node strength (Opsahl et al. 2010) are considered hub genes, while genes with high bridge centrality (Jones et al. 2021) connect different gene groups.
 Many genes in group A (carbohydrate metabolism) are identified as hub genes, indicating their central role in the network.
 On the other hand, genes in group B (cellular redox reactions) tend to have lower connectivity, suggesting they may function more independently within the network.
-Confirming the exploratory analyses, genes *VAB31*, *TRX2*, *SOD1* have
-low values on both metrics, indicating they are less connected and more isolated in the network.
+Confirming the exploratory analyses, genes *VAB31*, *TRX2*, *SOD1* have low values on both metrics, indicating they are less connected and more isolated in the network.

 ``` r
 # Top 10 hub genes by node strength